jjatria/AI-FANN/README.md

 method destroy returns Nil
 ```

-Destroy the internal representation of this dataset.
-This is called
+Destroy the internal representation of this network.
+It's a good idea to make
-automatically by the garbage collector, but can be called manually.
+sure to call this for every object that has been created.

 ## File Input / Output